Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Additional details on the ZANIM-LN distribution

+In light of the above definitions, all three distributions can be characterised as compound multinomial models.
+Table \ref{tab:compound_multinomial_models} gives details on the various compound multinomial models employed throughout this paper.
+This table highlights the different specifications of the random effects and structural zero components.
+For clarity, the distributions are presented without explicitly displaying covariate effects.
+Note, however, that the population-level count and structural zero probabilities ($\theta_{j}$ and $\zeta_{j}$, respectively) may depend on a set of covariates $\mathbf{x}_i$ through either parametric or nonparametric specifications.
+This further induces covariate-dependence in the individual-level count probabilities, $\vartheta_{ij}$.
+For instance, in the DM-reg model, $\log \alpha_{ij} = \mathbf{x}_i^\top \bm{\beta}_j$, while in the proposed ZANIM-BART and ZANIM-LN-BART models, we specify $\theta_{ij} = f^{(\mathrm{c})}_j(\mathbf{x}_i)/\sum_{k=1}^d f^{(\mathrm{c})}_k(\mathbf{x}_i)$ and $\zeta_{ij} = \Phi(f^{(0)}_j(x_i))$ through multinomial logistic BART and probit BART priors, respectively.

-Section \ref{sec:zanim_distribution} introduced the ZANIM-LN distribution by incorporating subject-specific random effects on the compositional probabilities of the ZANIM distribution.
-Here, we compare the theoretical properties of the ZANIM-LN distribution in relation to the ZANIM and ZANIDM distributions.
-We follow \citet{Menezes2025} and present marginal PMF plots and theoretical moments for an example with $d=3$ categories and $N = 30$ trials.
+We now we compare the theoretical properties of the ZANIM-LN distribution in relation to the ZANIM and ZANIDM distributions.
+We follow \citet{Menezes2025}, which compared the ZANIM and ZANIDM distributions only, by presenting marginal PMF plots and theoretical moments for an example with $d=3$ categories and $N = 30$ trials.
 We use similar parameter values as per \citet{Menezes2025} for the ZANIM and ZANIDM distributions with common zero-inflation parameters and expectations given by $\bm{\zeta} = (0.05, 0.15, 0.10)$ and $\mathbb{E}\lbrack \mathbf{Y}\rbrack=(2.320,18.496,9.161)$, respectively.
 For the ZANIM-LN distribution, we specify the covariance matrix of the random effects as